RazrFalcon/tiny-skia/README.md

 ## Safety

 The project relies on some unsafe code.
-Mostly for `mem::transmute`.
-The pixels access is fully checked.

 ## License